Back of House to Back to School: Judice Finishes Bachelor's Through Comeback Scholar Program

 “I had a 4.0 the entire time I came back.
 That's such a world of difference from the student I was when I first started school.
 It was my time, it was my money, and so I just constantly wanted to impress myself through the process,” she says.

-“It may seem tough, but you really are capable of more than you think you are, and you'll continue to surprise yourself and be more and more proud of yourself as you go through the process.”
+“It may seem tough, but you're capable of more than you think.
+You'll continue to surprise yourself and be more and more proud of yourself as you go through the process.”

-If you previously attended UL Lafayette, and meet the admission requirements for reentry students, you may qualify for the Comeback Scholarship.
+If you've attended UL Lafayette and meet re-entry admission requirements, you may qualify for the Comeback Scholarship.
 Request information today to see how your credits can count toward your degree.